 Puppies have different needs than adult dogs, and their toys should reflect this.
 Opt for softer, more lightweight fetch toys that are gentle on developing teeth and gums.
 Avoid toys with small parts that could pose a choking hazard, and consider toys specifically designed to aid in teething.

-Adult dogs can handle a wider range of fetch toys, from traditional tennis balls and frisbees to more durable options.
-Be sure to choose toys that are appropriately sized for your dog’s breed and jaw strength.
-Oversized toys can be difficult for smaller dogs to carry, while undersized toys may pose a choking hazard for larger breeds.
+Adult dogs can handle a broader range of fetch toys, from traditional tennis balls and frisbees to more durable options.
+Be sure to choose appropriately sized toys for your dog’s breed and jaw strength.
+Oversized toys can be complicated for smaller dogs, while little toys may pose a choking hazard for larger breeds.

 As dogs age, they may experience changes in their physical abilities and preferences.
-Senior dogs may require softer, lighter toys that are gentle on their teeth and joints.
+Senior dogs may require softer, lighter, gentle toys on their teeth and joints.
 Additionally, you may need to adjust the intensity of fetch sessions to accommodate your senior dog’s reduced stamina or mobility.

 Evaluating Toy Quality